Noah Munck: iCarly

-NoxiK
+Music

-Munck also produces electronic dance music under the name NoxiK.
+Munck also produced electronic dance music under the name NoxiK.
 He released his first song, "Beginnings", on January 20, 2012.
 Since then, he began to release songs he created to his YouTube account.
 He released a small EP called Hotline on April 23, 2013.
 On December 21, 2013, NoxiK released a single entitled "Killjoy" on SoundCloud and YouTube.
 It was re-posted on SoundCloud by EDM.com and has become one of his most successful singles to date.
 He released his first official EP titled Road Warrior on March 24, 2014.
 As of October 2017, the project has been inactive.
-However, he has put songs out on another SoundCloud account, named SADWORLDBEATS, and has been frequently releasing music from that account.

-Sadworld
+Beginning on October 23, 2023, Munck began releasing experimental hip hop music as Noah Praise God.
+This project differs from prior endeavours as there is a heavier emphasis on vocals.
+The first single under this alias, "Real Sharp", released alongside a music video on the Sadworld channel.
+Since then, he has released three more singles on streaming platforms.

+YouTube

 On October 9, 2016, Munck started Sadworld, a YouTube channel dedicated to "weird, absurd" and experimental comedy sketches.
 The videos have a distinct editing style, described as "an amalgamation of images, glitches and sounds designed to overload viewers' senses."
+The channel has amassed over 11,000,000 views as of February 2024.
+Many of the channels' videos also contain music produced by Munck, which he releases on SoundCloud and other streaming platforms as Sadworldbeats.
+Munck also uploads longform videos of a similar ilk alongside collaborators Eric Bernhagen and Julian Clark on YouTube channel God's Abomination.